 Bank Liquidity: Liquidity reflects our ability to ensure the availability of adequate funds to meet loan commitments and deposit withdrawals, as well as provide for other transactional requirements.
-Liquidity is provided primarily by funds invested in cash and due from banks (net of float and reserves), Federal funds sold, non-pledged securities, and available lines of credit with the Federal Home Loan Bank, which totaled approximately \$196,111,000 or 13.5% of total consolidated assets at December 31, 2011.
+Liquidity is provided primarily by excess funds at correspondent banks, non-pledged securities, and available lines of credit with the Federal Home Loan Bank ("FHLB"), Federal Reserve Bank of Richmond and correspondent banks, which totaled approximately \$439.0 million or 31.6% of total consolidated assets at December 31, 2012.

 Our liquidity strategy is to fund loan growth with deposits and other borrowed funds while maintaining an adequate level of short- and medium-term investments to meet normal daily loan and deposit activity.
-Core deposits increased \$40.6 million in 2011, while loans decreased approximately \$29 million.
-This allowed us to pay down long term FHLB borrowings, and to reduce our brokered certificates of deposit by not renewing them at maturity.
-As a member of the Federal Home Loan Bank of Pittsburgh, we have access to approximately \$312 million.
-As of December 31, 2011 and 2010, these advances totaled approximately \$160 million and \$182 million, respectively.
-At December 31, 2011, we had additional borrowing capacity of \$137 million through FHLB programs.
-We have established a line with the Federal Reserve Bank to be used as a contingency liquidity vehicle.
-The amount available on this line at December 31, 2011 was approximately \$90 million, which is secured by a pledge of our consumer and commercial and industrial loan portfolios.
+As a member of the Federal Home Loan Bank of Pittsburgh, we have access to approximately \$331 million.
+At December 31, 2012, we had available borrowing capacity of \$205 million through FHLB programs.
+We also maintain a credit line with the Federal Reserve Bank of Richmond as a contingency liquidity vehicle.
+The amount available on this line at December 31, 2012 was approximately \$81 million, which is secured by a pledge of our consumer and commercial and industrial loan portfolios.
+We have a \$6 million unsecured line of credit with a correspondent bank.
 Also, we classify all of our securities as available for sale to enable us to liquidate them if the need arises.
+During 2012, our loans decreased approximately \$28.1 million, while total deposits increased \$10.6 million.
+This net additional liquidity was used to reduce a similar amount of FHLB borrowings.